-Content for each week will be available on every Saturday at 11:59 PM.
+Content for each week will be available on every Sunday at 11:59 PM.
 Unfortunately, I will not be allowing students to do assignment/activities early.
 Exceptions will be made on an individual basis.
-All weekly assignments are due by Midnight on every Monday of the next week.
-For example: week one's assignments are due no later than the Monday (1/7/2019) of the next week at 12:00 AM.
+All weekly assignments are due by the dates/times listed below.
+When submitting exams and weekly assignments, all content needs to be turned in before the following week begins.
+For example: every week students must complete a curtain number of tasks (discussion posts, weekly written assignment, etc).
+All tasks must be finished during that week to receive credit.
+Please see course calendar below.